9.3 Mental Health & Emotional Needs

 Depression: Recognize and Report

 Depression is a serious, treatable medical condition.
-It is not a normal part of aging and is often missed in older adults because the signs differ from younger people.
+It is not a normal part of aging and is often missed in older adults because the signs differ from those in younger people.
+It can also mimic dementia (slowed thinking, poor concentration), which is why the care team must evaluate it.

 Observable signs the CNA reports: